kuddai/blog/_drafts/2018-08-30-compressed-sensing.md

 Neither can be solved by gaussian elimination (or other methods -- which are!?!?) because they are ...?

 * Is there a way to incorporate beliefs about noise the data to ML?

+***

+> We note that the factorized parameterization also plays an i mportant role here.
+The intuition above would still apply if we replace U U ⊤ with a single variable X and run gradient descent in the space of X with small enough initialization.
+However, it will converg e to a solution that doesn’t generalize.
+The discrepancy comes from another crucial property of the factorized parameterization:  it provides certain denoising effect that encourages th e empirical gradient to have a smaller eigenvalue tail.

 ## References